nagyist/OLMoE.swift/aws-lambda/README.md

 [![attest/challenge flow](https://github.com/user-attachments/assets/d532612b-41de-4cf6-af8b-c443a94686b9)](https://developer.apple.com/documentation/devicecheck/establishing-your-app-s-integrity)

-There are two execution paths for the lambda that can be tested separately
+There are two execution paths for the lambda that can be tested separately.
+Bear in mind, attestation is disabled on local invoke since a valid keyId and attestation object need to be retrieved from a a physical device running a legitimate instance of the app.

 1. Get the Attest Challenge